FORTif-ai/Phase2---AI-Chatbot-and-Hazard-Detection-Model/README.md

 - `POST /api/process-text` - Proxy to FastAPI
 - `POST /api/hazard-detection` - Trigger hazard detection
 - `GET /api/hazard-images/:filename` - Serve hazard detection images

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-[Add your license information here]

-## 🙏 Acknowledgments

-- Google Gemini AI for LLM and embeddings
-- Weaviate for vector database
-- OpenAI Whisper for speech transcription
-- React and Vite for frontend framework
-- FastAPI and Express for backend frameworks

-## 📞 Support

-For issues, questions, or contributions:
-- Open an issue on GitHub
-- Check existing documentation
-- Review troubleshooting section above

----

-**Built with ❤️ for AI-powered healthcare assistance**